 Source: author based on household budget survey data.

 The distribution of out-of-pocket payments by type of health care and quintile in 2018 shows that poorer households spent relatively more on medicines and richer households spent relatively more on inpatient care, outpatient care and dental care (Fig. 10).
-This pattern became more marked over time (Fig. 11).
+The pattern observed in 2018 became more marked over time (Fig. 11).

 Fig. 10.
 Breakdown of total out-of-pocket spending by type of health care and consumption quintile, 2018